American Muscle Car Hemi Engine Restoration & Repair /

 This is a picture of 2 connecting rods showing the side clearance when you use K1 rods.
 A mere .009 K1 holds the tightest machining accuracy in the business.
 Anything over .017 is ridiculous.
 I have bought and returned rods that exceeded .045 What were they thinking.That is oil being thrown around inside the crankcase and on the cylinder walls.
 Then, the oil rings are trying to control it.
 Not a good idea on the street.

 I add a windage tray to all my Hemi engines.
 They came that way from the factory.
-I modify the return area, for a quicker return rate.( not pictured).
+I modify the return area, for a quicker return rate.
+I have not modified this one yet in the photo.

 All rings are file fit.
 This means that I buy the rings .005 oversize, then file fit them to the bore.
 It a slow process, but the rewards are less blow-by, more compression and lower oil consumption.